 “Wait, he’s your uncle?”

-“Oh sorry, sometimes it still slips.
-I always called him that growing up, and you know how it is.
-Family friends always end up sounding like relatives,” I said, trying to smile away the awkward, but it was starting to get out of control.
+“Oh sorry, yes and no. He’s always been my Uncle Oscar, and you know how it is.
+Family friends always end up sounding like relatives if they’re around enough,” I said, trying to smile away the awkward, but it was starting to get out of control.

 “And you’re leaving the company soon?”

 “As soon as it changes hands.
-Half the company hates me because I didn’t earn my spot there.
-The other half...well, that’s the board.
-They don’t know me, but I’m sure they’d find Oscar’s favoritism less than ideal.
-I’m just leaving before I get fired.”
-I paused, trying to regain my composure, but I was ranting, and it felt good.
+Half the interns hate me because I didn’t earn my spot here.
+Again.
+Super exhausting.
+Far too much information.
+The short of it is I’m not sticking around.”
+I paused, trying to regain my composure, but I was ranting, and damn, it felt good.
 “If I had to guess, next Friday’s probably circled with little red hearts on Marjorie’s calendar.”

-“There’s nothing wrong with using connections to get what you want,” he said as he tried to smile, but I could see that something was bothering him.
+“There’s nothing wrong with using connections to get what you want,” he said as he tried to smile, but it was obvious something was bothering him.
 “I don’t see why you should resign because Oscar’s leaving.
 I hear the new CEO is planning some management changes anyway.”

 “I have my reasons,” I muttered before being thrown back to reality.
 I was complaining to a guest.
 I was literally the most unprofessional person alive.
 “Oh my god.
 I’ve been venting to you about my problems, and you’ve paid a lot of money to be here.
 I’m so sorry.
+I swear this is an off night.
 I’m just going to go now.
-I hope you have a nice night.”
+I hope you have a evening. ”

 I tried to calm myself as I turned toward the hidden elevator to the second floor, but a warm hand touched my arm, the sensation electrocuting me in the most wonderful way.

 “Please don’t leave,” he said, his green eyes tempting me to say yes.
-“I don’t have a date tonight, and you could be my plus one.”
+“My date tonight couldn't make it.
+You could be my plus one.”

-For a second, I wanted to believe that I could, but this wasn’t my world.
-I didn’t want to drink expensive wine and talk about all the stuff I could never dream of doing.
+For a second, I wanted to believe that I could be that girl who says yes to something spontaneous.
+But I didn't I didn’t want to drink expensive wine and talk about all the stuff I could never dream of doing.
 That wasn’t really my thing.
 I mean, it was pretty romantic of him to offer, and Katie would die and go to heaven if I came back with this particular story, but all I really wanted to do was run upstairs, sneak some dinner, and then sleep until noon.

 “I’m sorry, Mr. Bellesario, but that’d make everything worse.
 I think cutting my losses and hiding out in my room would be best.
 But thank you for your kind offer."